DOTA 2 Patch Notes:-

 GAMEPLAY

-- Bane: Fixed Fiend's Grip not ending if Kraken Shell dispels it.
+- Added Rubick!- Bane: Fixed Fiend's Grip not ending if Kraken Shell dispels it.

 - Chaos Knight: Reality Rift now puts the Chaos Knight behind his target.